HomeBlogHeat PumpsWhy Heat Pump Coil Cleaning is Crucial for BC Homeowners

 A heat pump works by moving heat.
 In winter, it extracts heat from the outside air and moves it inside.
 In summer, it reverses the process.
 This heat exchange happens at the coils.
 The outdoor unit has condenser coils, and the indoor unit (the air handler) has evaporator coils.
 For the system to work, air must flow freely over these coils.
 When they are caked in grime, that heat transfer process breaks down.
 In the Lower Mainland, this grime is a specific mix of pollen from local trees, fine dust from construction, and general urban pollution, all of which sticks to the damp coils in our humid climate.

 This buildup acts like an insulating blanket, forcing your heat pump's compressor to run much longer to reach the temperature set on your thermostat.
 The direct results are a less comfortable home, significantly higher electricity bills, and unnecessary strain on your equipment.
 For professional diagnostics and service, it is always best to consult a certified technician for your heat pump needs.
+For more details, see our guide on Cold Weather Heat Pump Performance in Coquitlam.

 How Do I Know if My Heat Pump Coils Need Cleaning?